 The waters are classified according to their level of quality: poor, sufficient, good or excellent, linked to clear numerical quality standards for bacteriological quality.
 The category "sufficient" is the minimum quality threshold that all Member States should attain by the end of the 2015 season at the latest.
 Where water is classified as "poor", Member States should take certain management measures, e.g. banning bathing or posting a notice advising against it, providing information to the public, and suitable corrective measures.

-Member States should also prepare a description of bathing waters and the potential impacts and threats to water quality, both as an information for citizens and as a management tool for the responsible authorities, the so-called profiles.
+Member States should also prepare a description of bathing waters and the potential impacts and threats to water quality, both as an information for citizens and as a management tool for the responsible authorities, through the so-called bathing water profiles.
 They could include in particular a description of the area concerned, any sources of pollution and the location of the water monitoring points.
 A guidance document based on best practices has been prepared with the cooperation of national experts.
-The profiles should be ready in March 2011.
+The bathing water profiles can cover one or more contiguous bathing waters and should be ready since March 2011.

 Beyond the 1976 Bathing Water Directive, the new Directive ensures timely information of the public during the bathing season, with an obligation for Member States to disseminate actively and promptly information on bathing water quality.
 In particular, notices banning or advising against bathing should be rapidly and easily identifiable.
 The Commission adopted on the 27 May 2011 a decision establishing a symbol for information to the public on bathing water classification and any bathing prohibition.

 Every year the Commission publishes a summary report on the quality of bathing water, based on the reports that the Member States should submit to it before the start of each bathing season.
-At present, the Commission and the European Environment Agency publish an EU-wide report covering all 27 Member States, both in a paper version and an Internet version.
-Reports on individual Member States are also published but only on the Internet.
-From June 2008 the "old" Bathing Water Atlas will be replaced by interactive maps on the Water Information System for Europe (www.water.europa.eu) which provide users with detailed information on the quality of bathing water in individual bathing areas in the WISE viewer.
+At present, the Commission and the European Environment Agency publish an EU-wide report covering all 28 Member States, both in a paper and online version.
+Reports on individual Member States, the so-called national country reports, are also available online.
+Want to have quick information on the status of your favourite bathing spot?
+Check out the EEAs interactive map and tabular viewers, also containing links to the bathing water profiles (where available)!